Organ (music): Theatre and cinema

 The theatre organ or cinema organ was designed to accompany silent movies.
 Like a symphonic organ, it is made to replace an orchestra.
 However, it includes many more gadgets, such as mechanical percussion accessories and other imitative sounds useful in creating movie sound accompaniments such as auto horns, doorbells, and bird whistles.
 It typically features the Tibia pipe family as its foundation stops and the regular use of a tremulant possessing a depth greater than that on a classical organ.

 Theatre organs tend not to take nearly as much space as standard organs, relying on extension (sometimes called unification) and higher wind pressures to produce a greater variety of tone and larger volume of sound from fewer pipes.
 Unification gives a smaller instrument the capability of a much larger one, and works well for monophonic styles of playing (chordal, or chords with solo voice).
 The sound is, however, thicker and more homogeneous than a classically designed organ.

-In the USA the American Theater Organ Society (ATOS) has been instrumental in programs to preserve examples of such instruments.
+In the US the American Theater Organ Society (ATOS) has been instrumental in programs to preserve examples of such instruments.

 Chamber organ

 A chamber organ is a small pipe organ, often with only one manual, and sometimes without separate pedal pipes that is placed in a small room, that this diminutive organ can fill with sound.
 It is often confined to chamber organ repertoire, as often the organs have too few voice capabilities to rival the grand pipe organs in the performance of the classics.
 The sound and touch are unique to the instrument, sounding nothing like a large organ with few stops drawn out, but rather much more intimate.
 They are usually tracker instruments, although the modern builders are often building electropneumatic chamber organs.

-Pre-Beethoven keyboard music may usually be as easily played on a chamber organ as on a piano or harpsichord, and a chamber organ is sometimes preferable to a harpsichord for continuo playing as it is more suitable for producing a sustained tone.
+Keyboard pieces that predate Beethoven may usually be as easily played on a chamber organ as on a piano or harpsichord, and a chamber organ is sometimes preferable to a harpsichord for continuo playing as it is more suitable for producing a sustained tone.